Instruction-Following Agents with Multimodal Transformer: Experimental Results

 \p{Single-task performance.} Figure~\ref{fig:single_task72} shows that, across all 9 categories of tasks, \ours performs on par or better than all state-of-the-art baselines.
 On average, \ours significantly outperforms prior work despite being much simpler.

 \p{Multi-task performance.} In the multi-task setting, each model is trained on a set of tasks and then evaluated on each of the training tasks.
-In Figure~\ref{fig:multi_task10}, we compare multi-task performance on 10 RLBench tasks considered in HiveFormer~\citep{guhur2022instruction} and Auto-$\lambda$~\citep{liu2022autolambda}, with 100 training demonstrations per task. \ours exhibits strong multi-task performance compared to other methods.
-In particular, even though both \ours and HiveFormer use a transformer policy with language instructions, \ours outperforms HiveFormer by a large margin.
 In Figure~\ref{fig:multi_task72}, we further evaluate multi-task performance on all 74 RLBench tasks, and see that \ours outperforms CLIP-RL in most categories.
-These results demonstrate the transferability of jointly pre-trained vision-language models to diverse multi-task settings.
+These results demonstrate the transferability of multimodal models to diverse multi-task settings.

 \p{Generalization to unseen instructions and variations.} In Figure~\ref{tab:gen_unseen}, we report the performance on the \emph{Push Buttons} task, which requires the agent to push colored buttons in a specified sequential order given in the instruction.
 In this task, instructions are necessary to solve the unseen task variations correctly (\eg, pushing the buttons in a blue-red-green vs. red-green-blue order cannot be inferred from only looking at the scene).
 We evaluate the models on instructions that are both seen and unseen during training; unseen instructions can contain new colors, or an unseen ordering of colors.
 We see that \ours achieves higher performance on both seen and unseen instructions, even in the most challenging case where only 10 demonstrations are available per variation.